Shivam-Bhardwaj/TrafficSignDetector-TensorFlow/README.md

 Then I tried to make the model even deeper.
 This too came to be useful as the number of overall parameters are increased.

+In case of Dropouts, 0.5 and 0.6 gave me the best results.
+0.2, even after 35 epochs gave me 0.23 accuracy.
+A dropout of 0.8  gave me around 0.85 validation accuracy in just 8 epochs.
+However, it maxed out to 0.91 validation accuracy.

 Lastly, I played with learning rate.
 I tried 0.001, 0.0001 and other variations in between.
 And got good results with 0.003.

 Changing batch size increased and decreased the training time as expected hence I chose 512 which gave me the best of time and accuracy.